How To Clean A Mini Keurig Easily With the Least Stress

-Lower handle and when you see the brew button flash in blue, push it in which case it will start flashing in red and then go to a steady red.
+Lower the handle and when you see the brew button flash in blue, push it in which case it will start flashing in red and then go to a steady red.

-After the cycle, the mug has filled with the water/vinegar, proceed to empty the contents into the sink..
+After the cycle, the mug has filled with the water/vinegar, proceed to empty the contents into the sink.
 Now proceed to do a “rinse and repeat” with the above steps BUT this time when the light goes steady red again this time, turn it off and let set for half an hour.
-Then pick up where you left off with turning it back on, lift and lower the handle and run another “brew” cycle.
+Then pick up where you left off by turning it back on, lift and lower the handle and run another “brew” cycle.
 Now it will dispense again into the mug.